CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 * () indicates a compound letter.
 * vowels are listed in order written.

-Where there is more than one way to write a letter or compound, I added extra characeters.
+Where there is more than one way to write a letter or compound, I added extra characters.
 Often the number chosen reflects the shape of the compound, as a mnemonic, but this was not always possible.
 Eg **ing** : `(ing1)` = straight, `(ing2)` = curved, chosen because 1 is straight and 2 is curved. `(ph-b)` is the PH that looks like the letter b.
 (Cricket)

 ## The Alphabet
 ![shorthand image](assets/manual-bits/1alphabet-m003.png){: .man}\